 Killing predators is now a standard prescription by both provincial and federal government biologists for saving caribou.
 But the federal government admits that predator killing must be combined with adequate habitat protection.
 If not, the destruction of habitat will reach levels where it is impossible to ever achieve a self-sustaining caribou herd.
 The existence of the herd will then be dependent upon permanent extermination of large carnivores and maternity pens, both of which are very expensive.
-To call this “recovery” is misleading to say the least.
+To call this “recovery” is extremely dishonest.
 The federal government has warned that, without adequate habitat, if the predator killing and maternity pens ever stop, the caribou will simply continue to decline and die out.

-The reality is that BC is logging, and building roads and pipelines, at a level that is driving caribou and many other species extinct — and it knows it.
+The reality is that BC is logging, and building roads and pipelines at a level that is driving caribou and many other species extinct.
 Government and industry adamantly refuse to make any significant sacrifices to stem the loss of species.
-Faced with Canada’s Species at Risk Act and citizen protest, their refusal is figuratively pointing a gun at everyone’s head, demanding that we must give up either our predators or our caribou.
-But the reality is that through ongoing habitat loss we are losing both our large carnivores and our predators.
+Faced with Canada’s Species at Risk Act and citizen protest, they are figuratively pointing a gun at everyone’s head, demanding that we must give up either our predators or our caribou so that unsustainable logging can go on.
+But the truth is that through ongoing habitat loss we are losing both our large carnivores and our predators.

 The Central Selkirk Situation

 Environment Canada reports cite many scientific studies showing that caribou populations decrease proportionately as the degree of habitat disturbance increases.
 In part this is because habitat disturbance actually causes increased predation; but habitat loss also has other life-threatening impacts on caribou.
-Old-growth forest alone has enough tree lichens to feed caribou.
-Gentle slopes make it less energy-expensive to get around.
+Only old-growth forest has enough tree lichens to feed caribou.
+Gentle slopes make it less energy-expensive to get around in the mountains.
 But these areas are exactly where the timber industry wants to log.
 So logging is removing their highest quality feeding grounds and safest terrain.
 In winter, the Deep-snow Caribou require subalpine forests on gentle to moderate slopes.
-But this is what snowmobilers want, so the caribou are driven from their highest quality, safest feeding grounds onto steep slopes where the food is marginal and there is a risk of avalanches.
-BC biologists are only just recently starting to admit that these are factors in the decline of the caribou, and without habitat protection these human impacts will continue, no matter how many wolves are killed.
+But this is what snowmobilers want to ride on, so the caribou are driven from their highest quality, safest feeding grounds onto steep slopes where the food is marginal and there is a risk of avalanches and increased predation.

 Habitat protection and winter recreation closures as wolf control